VUEngine/vuengine.github.io/documentation/user-guide/game-levels.md

         );
 ```

-Or you acquire it indirectly if the Actor is being added automatically by the Stage’s streaming as specified in the StageSpec:
+Or you acquire it indirectly if the `Actor` is being added automatically by the `Stage`’s streaming as specified in the **StageSpec**:

 ```cpp
     /*